wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==
-1.0.4.1 fixes a "Headers already sent" error that can occur for some users.
+1.0.4.2 fixes a bug that occurs when JavaScript is disabled and a form item doesn't validate on the first try 1.0.4.1 fixes a "Headers already sent" error that can occur for some users.

-The newest upgrade includes hidden field capability and two new shortcodes - current user info and custom post fields.
+1.0.4 upgrade includes hidden field capability and two new shortcodes - current user info and custom post fields.